facebookresearch/hydra/website/docs/tutorials/structured_config/1_basic.md

 * **Runtime type checking**: The type information in retained at runtime and is used to validate that changes to your object are conforming to underlying type specification.
 This is especially useful for catching type errors during the composition of your configuration.

-You don't need a deep understanding of structured configs for this tutorial.
+You don't need a complete of structured configs for this tutorial.
 Visit the <a class="external" href="https://omegaconf.readthedocs.io/en/latest/structured_config.html" target="_blank">documentation</a> later to learn more.
+At a high level, they support primitive types, including Enums, nesting of structured configs as well as containers (Dict and List)

 <div class="alert alert--info" role="alert">
 <strong>NOTE</strong>: